sidbala4023/Trigger/README.md

 28.Write a trigger to send an email to opportunity owner when an Opportunity stage is updated to ‘Closed Won’.

 29.Write a trigger when lead is created then check if the email of lead is already there in existing contacts.
 If email already exist then throw error.

+30.Write a trigger to create user when an contact is inserted (Assume I take this scenario for MixedDML error and using Future method to solve the scenario).